 1. Shopping malls – The easiest place to find Western toilets is in the malls.
 All the new malls now have Western-style toilets with sometimes one or two squat toilets right at the end of the bathrooms.
 In the old malls, they have mostly squat toilets with a couple of Western toilets at the end.

 Make sure, before you go into the stall and lock the door, you check the toilet paper situation.
 Most of the upscale malls have toilet paper, but some don’t.
 For those that don’t, you’ll find machines that sell it at the entrance to the bathroom.
 For about 5 cents, you can get a box of tissue paper that will nicely do the trick.

-Be aware though, you’ll still often find feet mark on your toilet seat.
-Outside Bangkok this will be the norm, but even in Bangkok you’ll find them too.
-People from upcountry (‘upcountry’ being anywhere outside Bangkok) still haven’t quite figured out that the porcelain thing isn’t meant to be stood on then squatted upon.
+Be aware though, you will still sometimes find feet mark on your toilet seat.
+Outside Bangkok this will be the norm, but even in Bangkok you will find them too.
+That is because some people from upcountry (‘upcountry’ being anywhere outside Bangkok) still haven’t quite figured out that the porcelain thing isn’t meant to be stood on then squatted upon.

 3. Hotels – All the large hotels have Western style bathrooms and they are beautiful.
 Marble, with huge stalls, proper terrycloth hand towels, and an attendant that keeps the place spotlessly clean, this is the place for a Western loo.
 Also, unlike hotels in the US, nobody will ever bother to ask if you’re staying there.
 Just walk in like you own the place and head for the signs that show beautiful Thai ladies and handsome Thai men.